lbastigk/Nebulite/doc/Commands.md

 #### `if`

 ```
+Show available commands and their descriptions

+Help for function 'if':

 Executes a block of code if a condition is true.

 Usage: if <condition> <functioncall>

 It is recommended to wrap the condition in quotes to prevent parsing issues.

 However, This is not supported for in-console usage.
 This is because the console itself removes quotes before passing the arguments to the FuncTree,
 rendering them useless.